Leslie Diamond Women's Heart Health Clinic

 Referrals/appointments

-1. Do you have a primary care provider (or clinic), a cardiologist or another physician specialist (i.e. general internist) that has information about your cardiac symptoms?
+If you have a primary care provider (or clinic), a cardiologist or another physician specialist (i.e. general internist) who has information about your cardiac symptoms, we need to know.

-Please ask your primary care provider (or clinic) who has your most recent clinical history (i.e. symptoms, test results) to compile the following information and fax to 778-504-9785:
+Please ask the primary care provider (or clinic) that has your most recent clinical history (i.e. symptoms, test results) to compile the following information and fax to 778-504-9785:

 • Completed regional referral form